Get the Best WordPress Backup

 3. Build a Copy of Your Site

 On your website, there are many different plugins, themes, media files, and database tables.
-To achieve a successful migration, you can compile them into a zipped package.
+To achieve a successful migration, compile these elements into a single zipped package.
 First, head over to Duplicator Pro » Packages » Create New:

 Create Duplicator package